Dominion Voting wins key decision in lawsuit against Fox News - KRDO

 By Katelyn Polantz, CNN Reporter, Crime and Justice

-A judge in Delaware has found that Fox News’ coverage of election fraud after the 2020 election was inaccurate, and is allowing a major defamation case against the right-wing TV network to move forward.
+A judge in Delaware has found that Fox News’ coverage of election fraud after the 2020 election may have been inaccurate, and is allowing a major defamation case against the right-wing TV network to move forward.

+Judge Eric Davis of the Delaware Superior Court declined to dismiss Dominion Voting System’s lawsuit against Fox News in a significant ruling Thursday.

+The ruling will now allow Dominion to attempt to unearth extensive communications within Fox News as they gather evidence for the case, and the company may be able to interview the network’s top names under oath.

 Dominion alerted the network’s anchors and executives to information that disproved accusations of widespread vote-switching following Donald Trump’s re-election loss, the judge noted.